corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 }
 ```

-## CordaInjectPrestart
+## `CordaInjectPrestart`

 The `CordaService` interface provides lifecycle support for the service implementing the interface.
 This allows you to write functions to respond to specific lifecycle events.
 One of these lifecycle events is when the service is starting, so any logic needed to set up a service is added for this event.
-If one Corda service depends on another Corda service during the services start event then the latter service must be started first and have all it's dependencies injected to guarantee that it is safe to use.
-To allow for the service start functionality to be added and still allow injection, you can use the annotation `@CordaInjectPreStart`.
+If one Corda Service depends on another Corda Service during the services start event, then the latter service must be started first and have all it's dependencies injected to guarantee that it is safe to use.
+To allow for the service start functionality to be added and still allow injection, use the annotation `@CordaInjectPreStart`.

-`@CordaInjectPreStart` is used to indicate that a dependency needs to be injected before the service start event is distributed.
-While Corda services are being set up they are first initialised and registered for injection.
-Then dependencies annotated with `@CordaInjectPreStart` are injected.
-Next the service start lifecycle event is distributed to all Corda services.
-Finally, all service dependencies annotated with `@CordaInject` are injected.
+Use `@CordaInjectPreStart` to indicate that a dependency needs to be injected before the service start event is distributed.
+When Corda Services are being set up:
+1. They are initialized and registered for injection.
+2. Dependencies annotated with `@CordaInjectPreStart` are injected.
+3. The service start lifecycle event is distributed to all Corda Services.
+4. All service dependencies annotated with `@CordaInject` are injected.

-During the handling of the `@CordaInjectPreStart` dependencies, a topological sort of Corda services is done based on the `@CordaInjectPreStart` dependencies in each service.
+During the handling of the `@CordaInjectPreStart` dependencies, Corda Services are topological sorted based on the `@CordaInjectPreStart` dependencies in each service.
 This ensures that services are started in the right order based on their pre-start dependencies.
 A service can only be started once all of its dependencies annotated with `@CordaInjectPreStart` have successfully started, and all of those dependencies have had _all_ of their dependencies initialized.
 This means that a service cannot inject another service as a pre-start dependency unless that service to be injected has either no injectable dependencies, or all its injectable dependencies are annotated with `@CordaInjectPreStart`.
 If the topological sort of pre-start dependencies finds that there is a circular dependency, then an exception is thrown as it would be impossible to start the services in the correct order.

 ### Examples of valid and invalid pre-start dependency injection

-The following examples show where pre-start injection has been added correctly, and cases where it would fail, and why.
+These examples show where pre-start injection has been added correctly, and cases where it would fail and why.

 ### Valid pre-start dependency injection